Silent Hill: Downpour: Plot

 After defeating it, Murphy tries to leave the town by boat, to be stopped by Anne.
 She shoots him when he refuses to return to the town.
 He wakes in a prison in the Otherworld and eventually kills the Wheelman, a massive, mute creature in a wheelchair by disabling its life support.
 Afterwards, Murphy relives the favor he had to repay Sewell, which required him to kill Frank Coleridge (Leer Leary), another corrections officer who was planning to testify against Sewell's corruption and who believed in Murphy.
 Anne reveals that Coleridge was her father, and after the attack, he lived in a vegetative state until his death years later.
 Motivated by revenge, Anne had arranged for Murphy's transfer to her prison.
-In the final sequence of the game, Murphy transforms into the Bogeyman and follows her as she attempts to kill him.
+In the final sequence of the game, the perspective shifts to reveal that Anne sees Murphy as the Bogeyman: he transforms into the Bogeyman and follows her as she attempts to kill him.

-There are six endings available, based on choices made throughout the game, most significantly the final fight between Anne and Murphy-turned-Bogeyman.
-If Murphy does not kill Anne, the "Forgiveness" and "Truth and Justice" endings show that Sewell framed Murphy for his attack on Coleridge.
-In "Forgiveness", Anne forgives Murphy, and the pair are transported outside of Silent Hill where Anne reports Murphy's death, allowing him to escape: "Truth and Justice" additionally shows Anne seeking revenge against Sewell by confronting him in his office.
-If Murphy kills Anne, the "Full Circle" and "Execution" endings reveal that Murphy did kill Coleridge.
-In "Full Circle", Murphy commits suicide out of guilt, only to awake in an Otherworld prison to relive the events again, observed by the Wheelman.
-In "Execution", Murphy is executed for the murder of Charlie by Sewell.
+There are six endings available, based on choices made throughout the game, most significantly the final fight between Anne and Bogeyman Murphy.
+If Murphy does not kill Anne, the "Forgiveness" and "Truth and Justice" endings show that Sewell framed Murphy for his attack on Coleridge: in both endings, Anne forgives Murphy, and the pair are transported outside of Silent Hill where Anne reports Murphy's death, allowing him to escape; "Truth and Justice" additionally shows Anne seeking revenge against Sewell by confronting him in his office.
+If Murphy kills Anne, the "Full Circle" and "Execution" endings reveal that Murphy did kill Coleridge: "Full Circle" has Murphy commit suicide out of guilt, only to awake in an Otherworld prison to relive the events again, observed by the Wheelman, while "Execution" has Murphy executed for the murder of Charlie by Sewell.
 If Anne kills Murphy, the "Reversal" ending has her awaken as a prison inmate in events mirroring scenes of Murphy in prison, with Murphy taking Sewell's role.
 A joke ending can be obtained that shows Murphy tunneling out of his cell, to be greeted on the other side by a party in his honor, with various characters from the game and series present: this is the first joke ending in the series to not feature unidentified flying objects.